Camora0/Wasteland-Reborn/README.md

 The many, many users of DegenerateDak's Discord for providing feedback, positive and negative, to facilitate the development of this list.

-Palurien1985 for writing this readme in such a short amount of time!
+Palurien1985 for writing the first revision of the readme in such a short amount of time, ElisPlayz for corrections and future upkeep.